ckamerin/recommender_system/README.md

 It will remain a work in progress.
 Long term goals include adding more common methods of recomender systems such as user-based and item-based collaborative filtering as more real data is obtained.

-Current issues remain in obtaining real data so we will explore data augmentation and bootstrapping.
+Current issues remain in obtaining real data so we will explore artificial creation of data, data augmentation, and bootstrapping while collecting real data.

 # 1. Problem Definition